VisWang/scatterplots-dataset/README.md

 A dataset for studying the effect of data size and pattern salience on general users' comprehension of visualization, especially the efficiency and accuracy of intermediate-level scatterplot tasks.

 ## File Structure
+- `./material`: This folder includes all visualization examples we collected for the 18 subtypes.

 - `./paticipant_answers`: This folder includes the answers of all 54 participants in the experiment.

 - `./processed_data (npy)`: This folder includes the processed .npy files.
 Each file contains the two dimensions we extracted from the raw .csv files.